 Atlanta Lawyers for Hospital Negligence

 Like private practice physicians and other healthcare providers, hospitals are also subject to hospital malpractice lawsuits.
 However, given that a hospital is a facility with a larger number of employees and many different types of medical care within its facility, a negligence claim is more complex.
 For instance, a hospital is where many nursing negligence cases occur.
 Hospitals and emergency rooms also have exceptions and differences to the medical duty of care and standard of care owed to patients.
-It is very confusing unless you have the guidance of Atlanta lawyers for hospital negligence from firms like The Law Offices of Wayne Grant, P.C.
+It is very confusing unless you have the guidance of Atlanta lawyers for hospital negligence from firms like Grant Law Office.
 Their extensive experience in Georgia medical malpractice, hospital malpractice and nursing malpractice is invaluable in your time of need.
 Their mission is to ensure that you receive all of the compensation to which you are entitled under the law so that you can focus on healing, physically and emotionally.

 Hospital Malpractice Lawsuits

 The statistics on medical malpractice in the United States, specifically hospital statistics, are overwhelming.
 A New England Journal of Medicine study concluded as many as 25 percent of all hospital patients experience a medical error of some kind that was avoidable or preventable.
 Dr. Marty Makary is a John Hopkins surgeon and author of the 2012 book entitled, Unaccountable: What Hospitals Won't Tell You and How Transparency Can Revolutionize Health Care.
-In the book he states, "…10% to 15% of patients are not advised of all of their options regarding their medical care, surgeons operate on the wrong body part 40 times every week, approximately 100,000 people die from medical malpractice incidents each year, and medical malpractice is either the fifth or sixth leading cause of death in the United States."
+In the book he states, "…10% to 15% of patients are not advised of all of their options regarding their medical care, surgeons operate on the wrong body part 40 times every week, approximately 100,000 people die from medical malpractice incidents each year, and medical negligence is either the fifth or sixth leading cause of death in the United States."

 A hospital can be negligent due to its action or failure to act.
 Liability includes, but is not limited to the following: